 Thesis title: ‘A Transformational Conservative?
 Constructing Ronald Reagan’s Political Legacy, 1984-93’

 I completed my undergraduate degree in English Literature and History at the University of Edinburgh, spending my third year at the University of Virginia.
 I then completed a Masters in American Studies at the University of Glasgow, before returning to Edinburgh to start my PhD in History in September 2018.
 My project explores the construction of Ronald Reagan's political legacy, both within his White House and into the 1990s, and is funded by the AHRC.
-From February-August 2020 I will be a British Research Council Fellow at the John W. Kluge Center at the Library of Congress in Washington DC.
+I was a 2020 British Research Council Fellow at the John W. Kluge Center at the Library of Congress in Washington DC.

 MLitt American Studies, University of Glasgow (2017-18), Distinction.

 Dissertation: 'Taking the Rose Garden on the Road: Ronald Reagan’s 1984 Tour of Europe.’

 MA (Hons) English Literature and History, University of Edinburgh (2013-17), First Class.